IgorGrieder/Anki.Backend/documentation/mongoose.md

 - create an schema and a model
 - after that create an IModel interface in the domain to specify a document query return an attach to them
 - create indexes for queried by fields int eh collection
+- use the generic validator to check in runtime the DB return